Border control: Asia

 Additionally, special permits are issued to nationals of India and Bhutan for religious pilgrimages to Hindu and Buddhist holy sites in the Tibet Autonomous Region.)
-Internal air and rail travel within non-autonomous portions of India and mainland China also generally require travel documents to be checked by government officials as a form of the interior border checkpoint.
-For such travel within India, Indian citizens may utilise their Voter ID, National Identity Card, passport, or other proof of Indian citizenship whilst Nepali nationals may present any similar proof of Napali citizenship.
-Meanwhile, for such travel within mainland China, Chinese nationals from the mainland are required to use their national identity cards.
+Internal air and rail travel within non-autonomous portions of India and mainland China also generally require travel documents to be checked by government officials as a form of interior border checkpoint.
+For such travel within India, Indian citizens may utilise their Voter ID, National Identity Card, passport, or other proof of Indian citizenship, whilst Nepali nationals may present any similar proof of Nepali citizenship.
+For such travel within mainland China, Chinese nationals must use their national identity cards.

 China

-Within China, extensive border controls are maintained for those travelling between the mainland, special administrative regions of Hong Kong and Macau.
-Foreign nationals need to present their passports or other required types of travel documents when travelling between these jurisdictions.
+Within China, extensive border controls are maintained for those travelling between the mainland and the special administrative regions of Hong Kong and Macau.
+Foreign nationals need to present their passports or other required travel documents when travelling between these jurisdictions.
 For Chinese nationals (including those with British National (Overseas) status), there are special documents (Note: For example, Hong Kong Permanent Identity Card or Macau Identity Card and Home Return Permit (回乡证 (回鄉證, Huíxiāngzhèng)) are required for Hong Kong or Macau Permanent Residents who are Chinese citizens to cross the border, whilst mainlanders require a Two-Way Permit (双程证).) for travel between these territories.
-Internal border controls in China have also resulted in the creation of special permits allowing Chinese citizens to immigrate to or reside in other immigration areas within the country.
+Internal border controls in China have also led to the creation of special permits that allow Chinese citizens to immigrate to or reside in other immigration areas within the country.
 (Note: The following documents are currently issued for this purpose: